ProgrammingPirates/Binary_Fetch/README.md

 <p align="center"><a href="https://hack36.com"> <img src="https://cutt.ly/BuiltAtHack36" height=24px> </a> </p>

 ## Introduction:
- * An Blockchain Platform for Researchers.
+ Introducing a Book Bank Blockchain Platform for Researchers, providing a platform where researchers can mint their research papers and publish them, while also being able to secure funding through the platform.

- * A place where a researcher can mint their research paper and publish and also get funded on our platform.
+With the aim of introducing researchers and scholars to the world of cryptocurrencies, DeFi, and NFTs, our platform offers a unique opportunity to combine traditional academic publishing with the power of blockchain technology.
+By using our platform, researchers can increase the visibility of their work, while also being able to secure funding through the use of cryptocurrency.

- * Much of the world is yet to be introduced to cryptocurrencies, DeFi, and NFTs.
+Our platform offers a user-friendly interface that simplifies the process of publishing research papers and minting them as NFTs.
+The platform also provides researchers with the ability to track and manage their published work, as well as access funding opportunities directly through the platform.

- * Our aim with this project is to onboard researchers and scholars to the world of crypto and introduce them to DeFi, Blockchain.
+Join us in the revolution of academic publishing, as we combine traditional academic practices with the security and transparency of blockchain technology.

  ![1](https://user-images.githubusercontent.com/78801686/165015913-4b91a35c-5a7a-4676-91a1-4b70d3c14f8a.jpeg)

- * A Researcher can Mint and Publish their research papers on Book Bank.
+* Book Bank is a blockchain platform designed for researchers to mint and publish their research papers.
- * Minting validates the research paper, keeping the originality of the paper linked safely with the Author, which would help prevent Piracy & duplication of Research Papers.
+* The platform uses minting to validate the research paper and link it securely with the author, ensuring the originality of the paper and preventing piracy and duplication.
- * Researchers can also be funded right on the same platform.
+* Researchers can also receive funding on the same platform, which is a crucial support for many researchers whose work may get dropped due to lack of funding and support.
- * Many research works get dropped due to lack of funding and support, Funding Research Papers on Book Bank would motivate the researchers to carry forward the research work.
+* By funding research papers on Book Bank, researchers are motivated to carry forward their research work and contribute to the scientific community.

     ![2](https://user-images.githubusercontent.com/78801686/165015934-cbec46f8-1120-49de-916f-2d14958ea7c4.jpeg)